awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-endpoints.md

  For a proxy endpoint that you create, you can also associate the endpoint with a different virtual private cloud \(VPC\) than the proxy itself uses\.
 By doing so, you can connect to the proxy from a different VPC, for example a VPC used by a different application within your organization\.

- For information about limits associated with proxy endpoints, see [Limits for proxy endpoints](#rds-proxy-endpoints-limits)\.
+ For information about limits associated with proxy endpoints, see [Limitations for proxy endpoints](#rds-proxy-endpoints-limits)\.

  In the RDS Proxy logs, each entry is prefixed with the name of the associated proxy endpoint\.
 This name can be the name you specified for a user\-defined endpoint, or the special name `default` for read/write requests using the default endpoint of a proxy\.